aarons-talks/2020-07-11-GoWayFest/basic-public/README.md

 In fact, we're actually gonna do the build in two different ways!
 We'll talk about each as we go.
 I developed and tested this demo on a Zsh shell on MacOS.

->I gave this demo at [GoDays 2020](https://www.godays.io/conferenceday1) in the session titled "How to Safely and Efficiently Build your App with Modules".
+>I gave this demo at [GoWayFest 2020](https://goway.io/) in the session titled "How to Safely and Efficiently Build your App with Modules".

 ![athens banner](./athens-banner.png)